Mortgage Points Explained

-Taket the time to understand mortgage points and you can save a bundle on your mortgage over the course of your loan.
+Take the time to understand how mortgage points work and you can save a bundle on your mortgage over the course of your loan.

 So, is the expense worth it?
 Unfortunately, the answer is "maybe"!
 If you plan to be in your house for any length of time, though, the answer is a bit clearer.

 Mortgage points actually refer to two different things: loan origination fees and discount points.
-Most of the time, though, discount points are what people talk about when they refer to mortgage points.
+Most of the time, discount points are what people mean when they talk about a mortgage with points.
 Discount points refer to the amount of money that a person pays to a lender to get a loan at a specific rate.
-These points are basically like pre-paying interest on the loan.
+These points are a way of pre-paying interest on the loan.

-A person simply pays for mortgage points on a loan in order to get a lower mortgage rate.
-A mortgage point is not the same thing as a percentage point off of your mortgage rate.
-Instead, it is equal to 1% of your loan.
-For example, if you have a $300,000 loan, a point would be equal to $3,000.
+A person pays for mortgage points in order to get a lower mortgage rate.
+A mortgage point is not the same thing as a percentage point off of your rate.
+Instead, a point is equal to 1% of your loan.
+For example, if you have a $300,000 loan, a single point would cost $3,000.
+Two points would be $6,000.
 It depends on your lender, but in general, each point will take off about 1/4 to 1/8 of a percent off of your interest rate.

-Because points are interest-payment related, they are fully deductible on your taxes in the year that you close.
-For a refinance, the deduction still exists, but must be spread out over the duration of your loan.
+Because discount points are a form of mortgage interest, they are fully deductible on your taxes in the year that you close.
+If you are refinancing a mortgage, the deduction must be spread out over the duration of the loan.

 Are they a good idea?

-Before you can even consider whether or not purchasing points is a good idea, you have to make sure that you will have the extra cash at closing as you pay for the points up front.
-Points are not a fee that you can finance.
+Before you can even consider whether or not paying mortgage points is a good idea, you have to make sure that you will have the extra cash at closing as you must pay for them front.
+The cost of mortgage points are not a fee you can finance.

 If you have the money on hand, you should also consider how you might otherwise invest it.
-If you can get a return greater than the money that you will save on your loan, then you are better off investing you money elsewhere.
+If you can get a greater return than the money that you will save on your loan, then you may be better off investing your money elsewhere.

-On the surface, it might seem like an obvious choice: pay points and lower your mortgage rate.
-However, you really have to do an analysis to figure out if the expense is worth it and how long it will take to break even.
+On the surface, paying for mortgage points may seem like an obvious choice, since you lower your mortgage rate.
+However, you really have to do an analysis to figure out if the cost is worth it.
+For that, you may want to use a mortgage points calculator to figure out how long it will take to break even.

-Generally speaking, it takes about five to seven years to recoup the cost of paying for a point.
-There are many excellent online calculators that can help you to figure out the details for your specific situation.
+Generally speaking, it takes about five to seven years to recoup the cost of paying for points, so if you expect to stay in the home and not refinance longer than that,

 Mortgage points can add up to valuable savings over the course of your loan.
 Make sure that you understand them before you become so entrenched in the details of closing your mortgage that you don't have the bandwidth to consider them!